tylerhou/site-old/content/posts/iterators-generators-python.md

 structure into other functions that only rely on the "sequence" interface of iterators.

+If this is too abstract, we'll see concrete examples below and in the practice problems.

 ## Generators

 Generators are, roughly, objects (created from generator functions) that